 The Perfect Fourth of July in West Virginia By

 It’s time to celebrate the red, white, and blue!
 Independence Day is the centerpiece to an American summer.
 And in West Virginia, we know how to show off our patriotic pride.
-From firework displays to parades to music festivals, discover all that’s happening around the state this July 4!
+From firework displays to parades to music festivals, discover all that’s happening around the state on July 4, 2019!

 Celebrate America’s birthday with the Wheeling Symphony at four locations across the West Virginia.
 The Weirton Event Center in Weirton, Canaan Valley State Park in Davis, the Clarksburg Amphitheater in Clarksburg, and the Wheeling Heritage Port in Wheeling are hosting free concerts of patriotic songs that will life your spirits.
 You’ll enjoy an evening of great music and food, then finish this patriotic event with fireworks that will dazzle you.